 ARF was organized on July 24, 1986, with 73 charter members.
 One of the founders, and the first president was Peyton Ward Williams, Jr., Professor Emeritus of English with 37 years of service at MSU.
-Another founder was Robert E. Wolverton, Sr., Vice President for Academic Affairs at MSU and director of the first ARF executive board.
+Another founder was Robert E. Wolverton, Sr., Vice President for Academic Affairs at MSU and director of the first ARF executive board (still working at MSU!).
 Other members of the first executive board were: Margaret Estes, vice president; Joe Khatena, secretary; Chuck Aiken, treasurer; and directors William L. Giles (MSU President Emeritus), Edward G. Roberts, Troy Laswell, and Lyell Behr.
 All former Executive Board Members of ARF are listed (See "Officers and Directors") on this website.

 Membership in ARF increased from 73 charter members in 1986 to 140 members in 1996.
 In 2003 the membership had dwindled to 95.
 By 2011, membership was steady at 130.
-Currently (2016), membership is around 152 (the dip is due to more stringent dues accounting by ARF).
-Each year written invitations to join ARF are extended to all who are eligible (see the first menu item) to join.
+Currently (2020), membership is 132.
+Each year written invitations to join ARF are extended to all who are eligible (See ARF menu item one) to join.

 - ▶ Menu item one (How do I Join ARF) explains to prospective members what the qualifications are for ARF membership, and defines dues and contact information needed to become an ARF member.

-- ▶ Menu item two lists Officers and Boards of Directors for ARF since ARF was organized in 1986.
+- ▶ Menu item two (Officers and Directors) lists Officers and Boards of Directors for ARF since ARF was organized in 1986.

-- ▶ The third gives the composition of all ARF Committees since 2003.
+- ▶ The third (Committees) menu item gives the composition of all ARF Committees since 2003.

-- ▶ The fourth gives a very brief Historical perspective of ARF.
+- ▶ The fourth (Historical Overview) menu item gives a very brief Historical perspective of ARF.

-- ▶ Menu item five gives a general overview and flavor of what usually goes on in ARF.
+- ▶ Menu item five (Meetings, Activities, and Calendar) gives a general overview and flavor of what usually goes on in ARF.
 It explains typical activities done in Executive Committee, General Membership, and Banquet meetings.
 This item can be especially helpful to new ARF officers, board members, committee members, and to prospective ARF members.

 - ▶ The sixth (Duties of Officers and Committees) menu item explains the duties and responsibilities of ARF officers and committees, and gives suggestions and insights that will certainly aid new ARF officers and committees in the way that they manage the offices to which they have been assigned.
 It focuses on what is expected of ARF Presidents and Vice-Presidents, as well as Secretaries and Treasurers.
 All new ARF officers and committee members should read this.

-- ▷ Menu item A discusses military service performed by ARF members.
+- ▶ Menu item A (ARF Veterans) discusses military service performed by ARF members.
 There are many interesting accounts of service, particularly from World War II.

-- ▷ Menu item B provides a list of Links to websites that are of local interest to MSU Retirees.
-The list includes the STAFFBOOK website link, which gives academic and service information for all MSU Faculty and Professionals since MSU was dedicated (1878-2016), a link to the Oktibbeha County Library website, a link to the Noxubee Wildlife Refuge website, and a link to the Oktibbeha County Heritage Museum website, and a link to the Mississippi Retired Public Employees Association.
+- ▶ Menu item B (Additional Links) provides a list of Links to websites that are of local interest to MSU Retirees.
+The list includes a link to the Oktibbeha County Library website, a link to the Noxubee Wildlife Refuge website, a link to the Oktibbeha County Heritage Museum website, and a link to the Mississippi Retired Public Employees Association.